-Allowance for or non financial Allowance for asymmetric non-financial risks, such as operational Allowance for no non-imanciai risk and risk of recoverability of the tax value of losses carried IIONO forward.
+Allowance for non financial Allowance e for as symmetric non -fin anci al ris sks, su ich as ope rational ricko 101 non-inanciai risk and risk of recoverability of the tax value of losses carried 11585 forward.

 Risk-free rate Yields on securities without default or credit risk.
 Implied volatility Volatility implied by the market price of an option.
 This represents expectation of the market for price fluctuation.
 Interest rate swaption An option giving the holder the right, but not the obligation, to enter into an interest rate swap in the future.
 Look through adjustment An adjustment such that profits and losses incurred in transactions by subsidiaries and affiliated companies are reflected in the EEV calculation to the extent that these transactions are related to the covered business.
 Dynamic assumptions Assumptions which can change depending on the underlying economic scenario.
-For example, assumptions linking policyholders' dividends with investment performance, or lapse assumptions linked to the difference between yields and the guaranteed rate.
+For example, assumptions linking policyholders' dividends with investment performance, or surrender and lapse assumptions linked to the difference between yields and the guaranteed rate.
 Calibration of market-consistent risk-neutral economic scenarios The derivation of parameters to be used in the generation of risk- neutral scenarios such that the pricing of financial instruments using the scenarios results in prices close to the market prices of the instruments.